Frequently Asked Questions

 That will depend on the download bandwidth you receive with your internet service.
 If you are served by fiber optics, you will absolutely be able to stream 10 devices at the same time.
 If your internet is served by copper facilities, you are subject to the technical limitation of copper.
 Buying licenses doesn’t increase bandwidth; it only allows for additional devices to authenticate.

-Ethernet is not required for Smithville Streaming TV, but it does offer the most reliable streaming experience you can get.
+Ethernet is not required for Smithville Streaming TV, but it does offer the most reliable (and highest quality) streaming experience you can get.

 We can adjust volume somewhat, and have done our best to make all device volume the same.
 However, some volume is out of our hands, and will need to be managed on your device.